Coronavirus Toll At 1900 GMT Monday - UrduPoint

 Coronavirus Toll At 1900 GMT Monday

-Paris, June 8 (UrduPoint / Pakistan Point News - 9th Jun, 2020 ) :The novel coronavirus has killed at least 404,245 people since the outbreak emerged in China last December, according to a tally from official sources compiled by AFP at 1900 GMT on Monday.
+Paris, (UrduPoint / Pakistan Point News - 16th Jun, 2020 ) :The novel coronavirus has killed at least 434,214 people since the outbreak emerged in China last December, according to a tally from official sources compiled by AFP at 1900 GMT Monday.

 The tallies, using data collected by AFP from national authorities and information from the World Health Organization (WHO), probably reflect only a fraction of the actual number of infections.